post graduate work permit

 2. Can I get PR with a 1-year PGWP in Canada?

-Yes, if you gain one year of skilled Canadian work experience under PGWP, you may apply for PR through Express Entry or a PNP.
+Yes, if you gain one year of skilled Canadian work experience under a PGWP, you may apply for PR through Express Entry or a PNP.

 3. Is it difficult to get a post-graduate work permit in Canada?